-The USAO securing a forfeiture is responsible for initiating transfers from the Seized Asset Deposit Fund to the Assets Forfeiture Fund (AFF) and should provide prompt notification to the USMS of the events, which should lead to a transfer from the Seized Asset Deposit Fund.
+The U.S. Attorney's Office (USAO) securing a forfeiture is responsible for initiating transfers from the Seized Asset Deposit Fund to the Assets Forfeiture Fund (AFF) and should provide prompt notification to the USMS of the events, which should lead to a transfer from the Seized Asset Deposit Fund.